arpithkphy/arpithkphy/README.md

 - 👋 Hi, I’m Arpith Kumar
 - 👀 I’m interested in Theoretical Physics
 - 🌱 I’m currently working as a SRF at IISER Mohali, India
-- 📫 How to reach me arpithk.iiserm@gmail.com
+- 📫 Please reach me on arpithk.phy@gmail.com

 <!---
 arpithkphy/arpithkphy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.